 What is Sinusitis?

-Have you ever experienced a cold that not only wasn’t the 24-hour variety, but just wouldn’t seem to go away?
+Have you ever experienced a cold that not only wasn’t the 24-hour variety but just wouldn’t seem to go away?
 If so, you may have suffered from sinusitis.

 The word “sinusitis” has its roots in the Latin word sinuo which translates to “bend, wind, curve.”
-In medical terminology, the “itis” suffix refers to an inflammation.
+In medical terminology, the “itis” suffix refers to inflammation.
 Sinusitis, therefore, may be best defined as an inflammation of the sinus’ mucous membrane.
 The paranasal sinuses (those adjacent to the nasal cavities) are most often the type of sinus affected.

-An infection of the mucus membrane is quite serious.
+An infection of the mucous membrane is quite serious.
 Just as the nose is lined with a thin mucus coating, so are your sinuses.
-The mucus membrane is lined with an important layer of tissue that works to catch dirt particles, bacteria and germs that lead to infection via mucus and tiny hairs (called cilia).
+The mucous membrane is lined with an important layer of tissue that works to catch dirt particles, bacteria, and germs that lead to infection via mucus and tiny hairs (called cilia).
 (Note that the viruses are typically the same type that causes the common cold.)
 When the membrane is inflamed, the bacteria and viruses are unable to drain, becoming trapped in the sinuses.
 These microorganisms then cause an infection inside the sinuses, and if your immune system is unable to fight back, the result is a case of sinusitis, which affects the way you breathe, among other unpleasant symptoms.

 Your Sinuses & Inflammation

 Where does the inflammation come from, you may ask.
 There are several different answers.
 It may stem from a particular fungus, virus or bacteria, but could also be the result of your body’s response to an allergic or autoimmune reaction.
 Further, a structural deformity in the nasal area, such as a deviated septum or even a head cold that lasts for more than a few days could also be the culprit.
 The sinuses are unable to drain as they should, and sinusitis is the result.